Alfred Dunhill Links Championship

-The Alfred Dunhill Links Championship is one of the richest golf tournaments on the European Tour.
-It is played in September, on three different links courses, centred on the "home of golf", St Andrews in Fife, Scotland.
+The Alfred Dunhill Links Championship is a golf tournament on the European Tour.
+It is played in September or October, on three different links courses, centered on the "home of golf", St Andrews in Fife, Scotland.

+Format and history

 The tournament is a pro-am, with the format based on the long-running United States PGA Tour's AT&T Pebble Beach National Pro-Am held annually since 1937 (except during the Second World War), where each team consists of one amateur and one professional.
 The three course rotation consists of The Old Course at St Andrews, Carnoustie Golf Links and Kingsbarns Golf Links.

 The 54-hole cut is made of the top 60 professionals and the leading 20 pro-am teams, regardless of the professional member of the team making the individual cut.
 These players and teams advance to the final round at St Andrews.

-Originally called the Dunhill Links Championship, the event was introduced in 2001 as a replacement for the Alfred Dunhill Cup, a three-man team tournament which became marginalised when the long established World Cup of Golf was given enhanced status as part of the World Golf Championships in 2000, becoming the WGC-World Cup.
+Originally called the Dunhill Links Championship, the event was introduced in 2001 as a replacement for the Alfred Dunhill Cup, a three-man team tournament which had become marginalised when the long established World Cup of Golf was given enhanced status as part of the World Golf Championships in 2000, becoming the WGC-World Cup.